hyperopt/hyperopt/README.md

 # -> ('case 2', 0.01420615366247227}
 ```

 ## Contributing

+If you're a developer and wish to contribute, please follow these steps.

 ### Setup (based on [this](https://scikit-learn.org/stable/developers/contributing.html#contributing-code))
-If you're a developer and wish to contribute, please follow these steps:

 1. Create an account on GitHub if you do not already have one.